COVID-19: Unemployment Claims

-It takes at least three weeks to process a claim for unemployment benefits and issue payment to most eligible workers.
+It takes at least three weeks to process a claim and issue payment to most eligible workers.
 With the large amount of claims we are processing, there may be delays.
 We appreciate your patience.

-Step 1 – Monitor Email and Postal Service for Important EDD Claim Information
+Step 1 – Look for Important Claim Information

-Note: All customers will still receive important EDD claim information in the mail about two weeks after they apply.
-This will include a notice telling you what our wage records indicate you could receive in weekly UI benefits.
-For an initial estimate of your weekly benefit amount, use our UI benefit calculator.
+Note: You will receive important claim information in the mail about two weeks after you apply.
+This includes if you are eligible for benefits and, if so, what you could receive in weekly payments.
+To estimate your weekly benefit amount, use our UI benefit calculator.

-If the EDD is unable to verify your identity with our records, we’ll mail you a request to verify your identity.
+If we are unable to verify your identity with our records, we’ll mail you a request to confirm your identity.
 You have 10 calendar days from the mail date to send us two forms of identity documents from the list of Acceptable Documents for Identity Verification (DE 1326CD) (PDF).

-Once we receive the required documents and verify your identity, you’ll receive a monetary notice telling you what our wage records show you could receive in weekly UI benefit payments and inform you of your eligibility for benefits.
+Once we verify your identity, you’ll receive a notice of your eligibility and, if eligible, what you could receive in weekly payments.

 Sometimes this can happen if:

-- The EDD has no record or only partial record of your wages.
+- We have no record or only a partial record of your wages.

 - You were misclassified by your employer as an independent contractor instead of an employee.

-The EDD will follow up with you and your employer for any details needed to make a determination, which may include your W-2, Form 1099, or a paycheck stub.
+We will follow up with you and your employer for any details needed to make a determination.
 It typically takes us a couple of weeks to collect the information, investigate, and notify you of your eligibility for benefits.
 You will receive a call from the EDD.
-Return any messages quickly, otherwise it may take longer to determine if you qualify for a UI claim.
+Return any messages quickly so we can determine if you qualify for benefits.

 Step 2 – Certify for Benefits

-After you receive your claim package in the mail verifying your eligibility for benefits, or you received an email from the EDD notifying you that your registration has been automatically completed in UI Online, it is time for you to “certify” for your first benefit payment.
-Certifying is the process of answering basic questions every two weeks that tells us you’re still unemployed and otherwise eligible to continue receiving biweekly payments.
+After you complete Step 1, you must “certify” for your first benefit payment.
+Certifying is answering basic questions every two weeks that tells us you’re still unemployed and eligible to continue receiving payments.

-One of the questions asks if you're looking for work.
+Note: One of the questions asks if you're looking for work.
 Answer truthfully.
-Given the unique economic situation and lack of available work due to COVID-19, we have been able to adjust our usual eligibility requirements to automatically process more claims.
-You will not be penalized if you answer “No” to the question about looking for work and will be paid benefits for that week if you meet all other eligibility requirements.
+Due to the impact of COVID-19, we have made a temporary exception for the work search requirement.
+If you answer “No” to the question about looking for work, you will still be paid benefits if you meet all other eligibility requirements.

 - Log in to your UI Online account.

-- If prompted, enter your EDD Customer Account Number you received in the mail to complete registration in the UI Online system.
+- If prompted, enter your EDD Customer Account Number you received in the mail to complete registration in UI Online.

-- Follow instructions to start certifying for your benefits.
+- Follow instructions to certify for your benefits.

-If you received Unemployment Insurance, Disability Insurance, or Paid Family Leave benefits on an EDD Debit Card in the last three years, you will receive your benefit payments on that card.
+If you received Unemployment Insurance, Disability Insurance, or Paid Family Leave benefits on an EDD Debit Card in the last three years, you will receive your benefit payments on that same card.
 If your card has expired, a new card will automatically be sent to you once funds are available.
 If you received a card before 2015, you must request a new one.
 For more information, including how to replace a lost card, visit EDD Debit Card.

 Payment information is updated daily and is available through your UI Online account or by calling the UI Self-Service Phone Line at 1-866-333-4606.